Novel sensing

 Publications

-4. Yang Yang, David Burghoff, Darren J. Hayton, Jian-Rong Gao, John L. Reno, and Qing Hu, “Terahertz multiheterodyne spectroscopy using laser frequency combs,” Optica, 3, 499 (2016). (pdf, supplementary, Special Collection on Frequency Combs)
+10. Yang Yang, David Burghoff, Darren J. Hayton, Jian-Rong Gao, John L. Reno, and Qing Hu, “Terahertz multiheterodyne spectroscopy using laser frequency combs,” Optica 3, 499 (2016) (pdf)